-Functional Neurological Disorder (FND) is a common and disabling cause of neurological symptoms.
+Functional Neurological Disorder (FND) is a common and disabling cause of neurological symptoms, and can affect men, women and children of all ages.
 People with FND can experience a wide variety of symptoms including:

-- weakness and abnormal patterns of movement (e.g. tremor, abnormal posturing of limbs)
+- weakness and abnormal patterns of movement (e.g. tremor, abnormal posturing of limbs, gait problems)

 - sensory problems

 Whilst the symptoms may appear similar to neurological diseases including those of Multiple Sclerosis, Parkinson’s and Epilepsy, and can be just as disabling, they are not caused by structural disease of the nervous system, but instead are a problem with the “functioning” of the nervous system.

 People with FND appear to lose the ability to control or access their body normally.
 The “basic wiring” of the nervous system is intact, but when people with FND try to use it to move, feel or think, they cannot get access to it normally.
 FND is not a problem with motivation, and symptoms are not imagined or “put on”.
 It is a specific diagnosis, and not simply a diagnosis that is used when tests are normal or no better explanation can be found.
 Specific features on clinical history, examination and related tests, are used to make the diagnosis.

 FND overlaps both neurology and psychology, and this is reflected in the confusing array of names that are used to describe FND.
 As understanding of functional neurological symptoms has advanced, so has the debate among medical professionals regarding the diagnostic criteria and terminology as can be seen with reference to the 11th revision of the World Health Organisation’s International Classification of Diseases (ICD-11).